 Toggling in programs with the Front Panel gets old fast, doesn't it?
 It's really just there for testing and debugging.
-For bigger programs, you'll want to use either the Parallel or Serial port to download programs from your PC.
+You'll want to use either the Parallel or Serial port to download bigger programs from your PC.